LiuJi0Fen04/zk-book-prod/content/cp8 elliptic-curve-addition/en/elliptic-curve-addition.md

 - $(A ⊕ B) ⊕ C = A ⊕ (B ⊕ C)$
 - $A ⊕ B = B ⊕ A$

-I’m using $⊕$, because we know this binary operator is not addition in any normal sense, but a binary operator (again, remember from set theory, a binary operator takes two elements in a set and returns another element in a set, how it does that is not central to the definition).
+<u>I’m using $⊕$, because we know this binary operator is not addition in any normal sense, but a binary operator (again, remember from set theory, a binary operator takes two elements in a set and returns another element in a set, how it does that is not central to the definition).</u>

 We also know that there has to be an identity element somewhere.
 That is, any $(x, y)$ point that falls on the curve is combined with the identity element, the output is the same $(x, y)$ point unchanged.

-And because this is a group and not a monoid, every point needs to have an inverse such that $P ⊕ P⁻¹ = I$, where $I$ is the identity element.
+<u>And because this is a group and not a monoid, every point needs to have an inverse such that $P ⊕ P⁻¹ = I$, where $I$ is the identity element.</u>

 ### The identity element
 Intuitively, we might think of $(0, 0)$ or $(1, 1)$ being the identity element, since something like that often is in other groups, but you can see in the plots above that those points generally do not land on the curve.
 Since they don’t belong to the set of points on $y² = x³ + ax + b$, they are not part of the group.

 But recall from set theory that we can define binary operators however we like over sets arbitrarily defined.
 This allows us to add a special element that isn’t technically on the curve but by definition is the identity element.

-I like to think of the identity element as "the point that is nowhere" because if you combine nowhere with any real point, nothing changes.
-Annoyingly, mathematicians call this point, the identity element "the point at infinity."
+I like to think of the identity element as "the point that is nowhere" because if you combine nowhere with any real point, nothing changes. <u>Annoyingly, mathematicians call this point, the identity element "the point at infinity."</u>

 Hey wait, isn’t this point supposed to satisfy $y² = x³ + ax + b$?
 Nowhere (or infinity) is not a valid value for $(x, y)$.